w0006887/modules/0414/mdModule.md

 While Tak has always used OER (Open Education Resource), the material is now being converted to Markdown, managed as a GitHub repository.

 * Markdown: Markdown is a mark-up language.
 GitHub implements its dialet of [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 You can also reference the full [GitHub Markdown specification](https://github.github.com/gfm/).
 * GitHub: GitHub is a cloud-based repository that is available for free with some conditions attached.
 A repository is a resource to store files with revision control.
+There are several ways to access a repository.
+  * [https://github.com](https://github.com) This is the primary interface to interact with a repository.
+The main purpose of this interface is to manage the repository.
+This interface has limited capability to edit and preview Markdown files.
+  * [https://github.dev](https://gibhub.dev) This is an experimental web-based VSCode interface.
+The editing and previewing abilities are more advanced.
+However, the Grammarly browser plug-in does not work in the editor.
+  * [https://proftak.github.io/modules](https://proftak.github.io/modules) This is the *publication* interface.
+All Markdown documents are rendered as HTML documents.
+This interface is useful for publishing content.
+It is easy to print from this interface.
 * Revision control: depending on the repository, there are many actions associated with revision control.
 GitHub is the defacto standard of cloud-based revision control using the utility program `git`.
 As an overview, GitHub offers the following:
   * Automatic conversion from Markdown to HTML.
 This feature is utilized so that all the resources are viewable in a web browser.
   * Markdown files can be downloaded.
 This is because the repository is public.